IJSComplexMatter/cddm/doc/autoapi/cddm/window/index.rst

    :param shape: A shape of the 2D window
    :type shape: (int,int)
-   :param waist: Waist of the gaussian.
+   :param sigma: Waist of the gaussian in units of total width of the frame.
-   :type waist: float
+   :type sigma: float
    :param out: Output array.
    :type out: ndarray, optional